HackBerkeley/Growler/README.md

 return redirect("/")
 ```
 Now your site should redirect to the homepage after you post a growl!

+**Future reading**: Take a glance at the [Template Designer Documentation](http://jinja.pocoo.org/docs/templates/) to learn more about how to use templates in Flask.

 # Step 9: Make this pretty